Do you know what this is?

 James Altucher is a great example.
 After blogging for 5 years and telling stories every week, his blog posts now routinely get thousands of shares.

-What’s more, you can do so before ever selling anything, building a loyal fellowship long before you have customers.
+What’s more, you can do this before ever selling anything, building a loyal relationship with your audience, long before you have customers.

 The result will be a long line of eager friends, waiting to buy from you when you launch.